-Peter Bartlett is the Associate Director of the Simons Institute for the Theory of Computing and professor in EECS and Statistics at the University of California at Berkeley.
+Peter Bartlett is the research director for machine learning at the Simons Institute for the Theory of Computing, and professor in EECS and Statistics at UC Berkeley.
+He was associate director of the Simons Institute from 2017 to 2022.
 His research interests include machine learning and statistical learning theory, and he is the co-author of the book Neural Network Learning: Theoretical Foundations.
 He has been Institute of Mathematical Statistics Medallion Lecturer, winner of the Malcolm McIntosh Prize for Physical Scientist of the Year, Australian Laureate Fellow, Fellow of the IMS, Fellow of the ACM, and Fellow of the Australian Academy of Science.

 - Computational Complexity of Statistical Inference, Fall 2021.
 Visiting Scientist.

 - Theory of Reinforcement Learning, Fall 2020.
 Visiting Scientist.

 - Foundations of Deep Learning, Summer 2019.
 Visiting Scientist.

 - Foundations of Data Science, Fall 2018.
 Visiting Scientist.